microsoft/LightGBM/docs/GPU-Windows.rst

 .. image:: ./_static/images/screenshot-lightgbm-with-gpu-support-compiled.png
    :align: center
    :target: ./_static/images/screenshot-lightgbm-with-gpu-support-compiled.png
+      :alt: A screenshot of the gitbash window with Light G B M successfully installed

 If everything was done correctly, you now compiled CLI LightGBM with GPU support!